Austrian Anzug 75 Field Jacket, Olive Drab, Surplus

 Size info

-The sizing follows the military norm of considering many body types with regards to user height and chest size.
 The cut is roomy so the recommended size allows a good amount of layering.
 If you want a more slim fit for summer use, a smaller size may be an option.

 All the presented numbers are suggested user measurements, not of the garment itself!